June 18, 2017 by Ed Kennedy

 This author has confirmed in a previous post that use of the word ethics is rarely thrilling.
 It remains his view today.
 Nonetheless, ethics at their core have a very practical purpose; a guide on how to stay out of trouble, while also seeking to build a foundation of trust and reliability.

 At times this is no easy task, especially in the day and age of the 24 hour media cycle where stories break by the minute, and publishing this hour or in the one ahead can be the difference between being first on a exclusive, or falling far down the SEO rankings and social media shares.

 In turn, its known; every journalist makes mistakes along the way in their career.
 Given these mistakes will invariably occur – and any typo that makes it into print or issuing of a correction of a minor fact error are sure to be painful enough – learning to avoid the big mistakes before you get done learning to not make the little ones is essential.

-Yet, for all the nuance, mental gymnastics, and potential scenarios a journo could come with where the use of off-the-record material or an unproven source is ‘less bad’, there is seemingly only one way to ensure you can use the info without consequence: if in doubt, don’t.
+Yet, for all the nuance, mental gymnastics, and potential scenarios a journo could come up with where the use of off-the-record material or an unproven source is ‘less bad’, there is seemingly only one way to ensure you can use the info without consequence: if in doubt, don’t.

 Though journalism daily experiences new evolutions and innovations in the way in which it is diffused, the past week illustrated the old principles of its practice remain in place.
 Not only shall maintaining them ensure good stories can be published without controversy, but it’ll also provide a security against the substantive consequences that can arise when it is done wrong.